It looks as though we may be on the losing side in the fight against breast cancer.

 Now is the time to advocate for ourselves.
 Before our silence indicates acquiescence and surrender.

-A 2014 study in the American Journal of Roentgenology indicated that if USPSTF breast cancer screening guidelines were followed, approximately 6,500-10,000 additional women each year in the United States would die from breast cancer.
+A published analysis in the American Journal of Roentgenology indicated that if USPSTF breast cancer screening guidelines were followed, approximately 6,500-10,000 additional women each year in the United States would die from breast cancer.

 The public has until May 15, 2015 to review the draft recommendations and leave comments.
 We strongly urge you to do so.